brancusi/snappy/README.md

 1. [resin.io](http://resin.io/) - For provisioning and managing the device fleet
 1. [pubnub](https://www.pubnub.com/) - For the pub/sub and command triggering
 1. [firebase](https://www.firebase.com/) - For the data layer
-1. [auth0](https://auth0.com/) - For user identity managment of the swarm admin
+1. [auth0](https://auth0.com/) - For user identity management of the swarm admin
 1. [emberjs](https://emberjs.com/) - For the swarm admin app

 ## Hardware Setup